 Learning journey pages

 If students are working through the writing or research process in any subject, they can keep track of their learning journey by creating a Spark Page.
-With this website creation tool they can collect photos of their research process, create lists of the questions or search queries they used, and reflect on their experience.
+With this website creation tool they can collect photos of their research process.
+Then they can create lists of the questions or search queries they used, and reflect on their experience.
 Just like Spark Video and Spark Post students can share the pages they create by connecting it to a link.

 Guessing game posts

 Similar to a mystery video, students can create Spark Posts that leave their peers guessing.
-This could include a post with a close up picture of an endangered species and one fun fact about the animal.
-Students could share one interesting thing they learned about a topic and solicit questions from their peers instead of leaving them guessing.
+This could include a post with a close up picture of an endangered species.
+Students can then add one fun fact about the animal.
+Students could share one interesting thing they learned about a topic.
+Then they can solicit questions from their peers instead of leaving them guessing.

 All of these activities could be completed in pairs, or small groups making it perfect for collaborative learning experiences.